To answer the question simply: yes, you can. Perhaps you’ve heard otherwise, or there are some caveats. That’s what this article will get into.

 As always, consult your vet before making any substantial change to your pet’s diet.

-Fetching Foods is a top quality, nutritionally rich raw food for dogs and cats.
+Fetching Foods is a top quality, nutritionally rich raw and gently cooked food for dogs and cats.
 It’s made entirely with high-end, human-grade ingredients.
+We offer several products including Just Cat, Only Dog, and Custom Meals designed specifically for your dog’s or cat’s unique needs.

 J. W. McINTOSH, N. ANDERSON, H. L. DUTHIE, and A. P. M. FORREST “THE EFFECT OF AN ADRENAL INHIBITOR (SU 4885) ON GASTRIC SECRETION IN DOGS” University Department of Surgery, Western Infirmary, Glasgow